 In this section I will go deeper into Messier’s famous galaxies and show the drawings in a higher resolution to focus more on the details instead of the eyepiece view.
+It is sorted by catalog number.
 In time I will complete all galaxies here, except for the ones that are showing Arp features too.
-These are M32, M49, M51, M60, M65/M66 (Leo Triplet), M77, M82, M87, M90 and M101 and will be shown in the special Arp section.
+These are M32, M49, M51, M60, M66 (and Leo Triplet), M77, M82, M87, M90 and M101 and will be shown in the special Arp section.
 M84 and M86 are shown in the section “Markarian’s Chain” and there’s a special topic for M31 in “Light polluted M31“.
-This section is sorted by catalog number.

 M59 is an elliptical galaxy with a somewhat oval shape.
 The distinct core is surrounded by a large, bright and soft glow that fades smoothly into the sky background.
 No further details could be seen.
 Nearby is the smaller and dimmer galaxy IC 3672.
 Sketched with the 16″ Alkaid @259x.

 M63 is large and bright.
 Not face-on, not edge-on but it appears right in between.
 The core is a glowing sphere, but right in the center a stellar core is noted.
 It is so small that it could almost be mistaken with a foreground star.
-Up and right the edge is more defined, often a telltale for a dustlane, but I don’t see that.
+On the up and right the edge is more defined, often a telltale of a dustlane, but I could not see that.
 In other areas the glow dissipates softly into the background.
-Accross the surface a lot of mottling can be seen; bright flakes and dark lanes are hard to hold onto and the spiral structure is very difficult, but on the top and left side I do see a curl in the nebulosity and a weaker and shorter one on the opposite side as well.
+Across the surface a lot of mottling can be seen; bright flakes and dark lanes are hard to hold onto and the spiral structure is very difficult, but on the top and left side I do see a curl in the nebulosity and a weaker and shorter one on the opposite side as well.
 Additionally, a dark lane can be seen right under the core, moving away to the right.
 The Sunflower Galaxy turns out to be a real beauty!
 Sketched with the 16″ Alkaid @259x.

 M85 is very bright, with a bright and compact core that slowly fades towards the edge.
 The galaxy is somewhat oval shaped, but appears round at first glance.
-Only detail is a foreground star just within the glow and nearby galaxy NGC 4394.
+The only detail is a foreground star just within the glow and nearby galaxy NGC 4394.
 Sketched with the 10″ Alkaid @171x.

 M89 is not much more than a bright and almost round fuzz of which the brightness evenly dissipates towards the edge.
-It’s a typical elliptical galaxy.
+It’s a typical elliptical galaxy without any further detail.
 Sketched with the 16″ Alkaid @259x.

 M94 is very bright.
 Mainly the 1/3 core, but also the halo which appears woolly and shows a cobweb of spiral arm structure, or at least a hint of it.
 It makes me think of crop circles.
 On the right side the halo is a bit more defined and angular.
 I can’t see the second and much dimmer halo.
 Sketched with the 16″ Alkaid @259x.

-M98 has a long cigar shape and is a bit dimmer than I expected (hoped).
-There are no eyecatching details at first, but the longer I look the more I start seeing.
+M98 has a long cigar shape and is a bit dimmer than I expected (or hoped).
+There are no eye-catching details at first sight, but the longer I look the more I start noticing.
 That the shape is slightly curved (like a saucer) for example and that the right side appears a bit brighter.
 A patch of nebulosity can be spotted in this side of the extension while on the left side, just above the compact core, the start of a spiral arm can be glimpsed.
 Only at the end of this extension the nebulosity is once again a bit brighter, but I can’t see the complete arm.
 Sketched with the 16″ Canopus @258x.

 M106, like a thick cigar, is big and bright with a very distinct small core in the shape of a short bar.
 One thick spiral arm could be detected fairly easy.
 The galaxy is oriented N-S between two somewhat brighter stars and with averted vision it felt like these were just in reach of the arms.
 An accompanying galaxy can just be seen in the top left of the sketch.
 Sketched with the 16″ Alkaid @181x.